 Chronic olecranon bursitis usually occurs after recurrent episodes and can be due to repeated direct trauma or systemic conditions such as gout.

 WHAT IS THE BEST OLECRANON BURSITIS TREATMENT?

 In acute cases the focus is treating the inflammation.
 Patients can use ice packs, non-steroidal anti-inflammatory drugs (NSAIDs), and avoidance of leaning on the tip of the elbow.
 You can purchase an elbow ice pack here.
 The elbow joint gets stiff easily so it is important to keep the joint moving gently.
-In some cases a compression bandage may be applied to help reduce swelling.
+In some cases a compression sleeve may be applied to help reduce swelling.
 You can purchase a compression sleeve here.
 It is important to take sleeves off reguarly and they shouldn’t be worn while you sleep.

 In cases of infected olecranon bursitis it is important to treat the inflammation but also to start antibiotics to control the infection.
 In severe cases of infection patients may need admission for intravenous antibiotics and rarely surgery may be needed if the bursa ruptures or infection is uncontrolled.

 In cases of chronic enlargement of the olecranon bursa surgery may be required to excise the bursa.
 It is important to excise all the bursa tissue to prevent complications, and for this reason we don’t tend to operate on acutely inflamed cases.

 SHOULD I HAVE MY OLECRANON BURSA ASPIRATED OR INJECTED?